Thavarshan/gym/README.md

 ## Usage

-Please download the latest release of the application form [here](https://github.com/Thavarshan/gym-app/releases/download/v2.5.5/app.zip).
+Please download the latest release of the application form [here](https://github.com/Thavarshan/gym-app/releases/download/v2.5.6/app.zip).
 Once downloaded you should find a directory named `app`.
 Inside the `app` directory you will find the following executables and directories.

 - app - Unix executable.
 - app.exe - Windows executable.
 - invoices - Directory where invoices generated after each purchase is stored.
 - details - Details regarding packages and business are stored and accessed by the app.

-#### How to use the app
+#### How to Use the App

 If you are on a Windows machine you can directly double click on and open the `app.exe` file and the application should startup on a terminal screen.
 It is recommended that the `app.exe` be run through a `terminal` app like `Powershell` on Windows.
 If you are on a Linux or Mac machine you need to access the `app` directory through your `terminal` application and run the `app` executable file through the `treminal` application by running the command: